shiowwj/trello-like-app/README.md

 - The code needs to work after we pull it, `npm install`, `npm test` and `npm start`, with no bugs.
 - All code should be self-contained (i.e. there should not be any npm dependencies for serving etc. that are globally installed)
+- Each Update must be saved to db.json file using the fake API
 - The view should be responsive, user-friendly and clear.
 - Use of version control (commits, branches, etc.) should be clear and well-documented, preferably with [semantic commit messages](https://seesparkbox.com/foundry/semantic_commit_messages) or similar.
 - Documentation should be clear on how to install the application, as well as the structure of the application as reference for future development.
 Assume that other developers will continue work on your application with little or no context or knowledge transfer.